arthur-littm/london-coworking/README.md

 ## My first day

-The Le Wagon coworking is situated at our offices in `138 Kingsland Road, Unit 13, E2 8DY, London`.
+The Le Wagon coworking is situated at our offices in `138 Kingsland Road, Unit 14, E2 8DY, London` (Second floor!).

 The wifi network is `Le Wagon` and the password is `allyouneediscode`.